Basaltic/WebPlayground/README.md

 4.Simple Style System
 5.Puppeteer - screan shot
 6.File MD5 in browser
+7.FabricJs Playground
+8.Canvas Ainimation Game

-`This Project mostly for Experiments and Ideas`
+`This Project mostly for Experiments and Ideas.`

 ## Following the blow to start the project